1Genevieve/Survival-Analysis/README.md

 ![residuals_age](https://github.com/1Genevieve/Survival_Analysis/blob/master/res_age.JPG)

 We hope to get a higher p value in this case.
 The p-value is >0.05, which means there is no strong evidence of a relationshhip between residuals and time.
 The model rightly handled the correlation between age and time so that there is nothing left of this relationship for the residuals.
+However, the plot shows a non-zero slope, which indicates a violation of the proportional hazards assumption in Cox regression.
+The relative hazard (or risk) between groups is changing over time.
+This violation may be addressed by revisiting the model specification, considering alternative modeling techniques, or adjusting for time-varying effects.